sys-bio/Libstructural/docs/installation.rst

 ======================

 Currently we support Python 2.7+ and 3.6+ for both Windows (64 bit and 32-bit) and MacOS.
-Follow the steps below to install libStructural.
+Follow the steps below to install LibStructural.

-By far the easiest way to get LibStructural working is to install Tellurium (tellurium.analogmachine.org) and type at the Telluirum python console the instruation:
+By far the easiest way to get LibStructural working is to install Tellurium (tellurium.analogmachine.org) and type at the Tellurium Python console the instruction:

 .. code:: python